 Git is a top-rated tool in the software development community.
 It is a free, open-source, distributed version control system that enables you to track changes made to files.
 Software developers use it to collaborate and coordinate during the source code development process.

 Git is essentially a command-line tool.
-However, you can manage your source code by downloading the GUI Client – it has a very responsive and user-friendly interface.
+However, you can manage your source code by downloading the GUI Client, which has a very responsive and user-friendly interface.

-To integrate your DevOps workflow with Git, you have to host your source code in repositories where the members of your team can send their work.
+To integrate your DevOps workflow with Git, you must host your source code in repositories where your team members can send their work.
 Popular repository-hosting services include Gitlab, Bitbucket, and GitHub.
 These platforms allow you to host repositories (public and private), track problems, and handle releases.
 They also include extra DevSecOps features like security functionality, auditing, code review, built-in continuous development, etc.

 Developed by Atlassian, Jira is a proprietary issue-tracking platform that you can use either on-premises or as SaaS.
 It started as a bug-tracking tool, something most developers still associate it with.
 However, Atlassian added project management capabilities to it later on to bolster its bug tracking.